 - 3 pork sausages removed from their casings

 - ¼ cup breadcrumbs or panko crumbs

-- Small handful of parsley leaves, finely chopped
+- A small handful of parsley leaves finely chopped

 - Salt and pepper